thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-voicing-assessor.md

 {{ original_answer }}
 </original_refined_content>

+**Note:** Use this content to verify that the rephrased content accurately preserves all necessary information and logical structure.

 ## REFERENCE PAPER

-The original paper for fact-checking is fully enclosed within the `reference_paper` XML tags below:
+The original paper for fact-checking is fully enclosed within the `<reference_paper>` XML tags below:

 <reference_paper>
 {{ paper }}